 Travel resources, courses and study days

 The National Travel Health Network and Centre (NaTHNaC) continually update their website.
-Recent changes include changes to the Country pages:
+Recent changes to the Country pages include:

 - the ability to download each complete country page to enable viewing offline or printing a hard copy

 - new antimalarial recommendations added for some countries

 - quick access to the country page index.